system76/docs/_articles/install-minecraft.md

 ---

   Alright!
 Hitch on, choose your distro, and lets go on!
-This tutorial consists of debian and Ubuntu based instructions as well as arch linux, fedora, and opensuse.
+This tutorial consists of debian and Ubuntu based instructions as well as arch linux, and fedora,

 # Debian and Ubuntu